Omaha Beach: Terrain and defenses

-Plan of attack
+Plan

 Omaha was divided into ten sectors, codenamed (from west to east): Charlie, Dog Green, Dog White, Dog Red, Easy Green, Easy White, Easy Red, Fox Green, Fox White, and Fox Red.
 The initial assault was to be made by two Regimental Combat Teams (RCT), supported by two tank battalions, with two battalions of Rangers also attached.
 The infantry regiments were organized into three battalions each of around 1,000 men.
 Each battalion was organized as three rifle companies each of up to 240 men, and a support company of up to 190 men.
 Infantry companies A through D belonged to the 1st battalion of a regiment, E through H to the 2nd, I through M to the 3rd; the letter ‘J’ was not used.
 (Individual companies will be referred to in this article by company and regiment, e.g. Company A of the 116th RCT will be 'A/116').
 In addition, each battalion had a headquarters company of up to 180 men.
 The tank battalions consisted of three companies, A through C, each of 16 tanks, while the Ranger battalions were organized into six companies, A through F, of around 65 men per company.
 V Corps' 56th Signal Battalion was responsible for communications on Omaha with the fleet offshore, especially routing requests for naval gunfire support to the destroyers and USS Arkansas.

 The 116th RCT of the 29th Infantry Division was to land two battalions in the western four beaches, to be followed 30 minutes later by the third battalion.
 Their landings were to be supported by the tanks of the 743rd Tank Battalion; two companies swimming ashore in amphibious DD tanks and the remaining company landing directly onto the beach from assault craft.
 To the left of the 116th RCT the 16th RCT of the 1st Infantry Division was also to land two battalions with the third following 30 minutes after, on Easy Red and Fox Green at the eastern end of Omaha.
 Their tank support was to be provided by the 741st Tank Battalion, again two companies swimming ashore and the third landed conventionally.
 Three companies of the 2nd Ranger Battalion were to take a fortified battery at Pointe du Hoc, 5 km to the west of Omaha.
 Meanwhile, C Company 2nd Rangers was to land on the right of the 116th RCT and take the positions at Pointe de la Percée.
 The remaining companies of 2nd Rangers and the 5th Ranger Battalion were to follow up at Pointe du Hoc if that action proved to be successful, otherwise they were to follow the 116th into Dog Green and proceed to Pointe du Hoc overland.